Skip to content

 0.75 / 1

-The company has established a grievance mechanism to report misconduct related to fraud, bribery and corruption and has not received any cases of bribery or corruption in 2022.
-Policies are made available to employees.
+The company has established a grievance mechanism to report misconduct related to fraud, bribery and corruption and has not received any cases of bribery or corruption in 2023.
+Policies are made available to employees and third-party audits are regularly carried out to ensure the availability of policies and handbooks, including ethical conduct and prohibition of corruption.
 Evidence is not externally verified.

 • P